borglandlab/RunningWheel/WheelAnalysis_macOS.md

 ### Execution of Wheel Download and Analysis

 To provide easy execution of the appropriate download codes, I have created a graphical user interface (GUI) in python that can be opened and used to speedily initiate analysis.
-The buttons on this GUI are linked to the command/batch files.
+The buttons on this GUI are linked to the command files.
 The code required for running the GUI is:
 1. [Wheel_GUI.py](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/macOS/Code/Python/Wheel_GUI.py)
 - You will need to install [applescript](https://macdownload.informer.com/applescript-editor/) using pip3 to use the GUI on macOS
 - You will not need to install anything else to use the GUI on Windows

 **This GUI contains the following buttons:**
 1. Run before first Download (only run once at beginning)
-   1. This is linked to the command/batch file START_UP.command or START_UP.bat
+   1. This is linked to the command file START_UP.command
    2. This must be run once at the beginning before any data is downloaded and should not be run again.
 2. Data Download
-   1. This is linked the command/batch file DOWNLOAD.command or DOWNLOAD.bat
+   1. This is linked the command file DOWNLOAD.command
    2. Just downloads data from the email account to the excel files on your personal computer.
 3. Data Analysis
-   1. This is linked to the command/batch file WheelAnalysis_nographs.command or WheelAnalysis_nographs.bat
+   1. This is linked to the command file WheelAnalysis_nographs.command
    2. Just analyzes the data in MATLAB, storing the data in a MATLAB structure.
 4. Plot Graphs
-   1. This is linked to the command/batch file PlotWheel.command or PlotWheel.bat
+   1. This is linked to the command file PlotWheel.command
    2. Just plots the total distance and velocity for each running wheel using the data from the MATLAB structure.
 5. Data Download and Analysis
-   1. This is linked to the command/batch file Download_Analysis.command or Download_Analysis.bat
+   1. This is linked to the command file Download_Analysis.command
    2. Downloads the data from the email account, stores it in excel files on your personal computer, and analyzes the data in MATLAB storing the data in a MATLAB structure
 6. Data Analysis and Plot Graphs
-   1. This is linked to the command/batch file WheelAnalysis_graphs.command or WheelAnalysis_graphs.bat
+   1. This is linked to the command file WheelAnalysis_graphs.command
    2. Analyzes the data in MATLAB, storing it in a MATLAB structure, and then creating graphs of the total distance travelled and the average velocity.
 7. Data Download, Analysis, and Plot Graphs
-   1. This is linked to the command/batch file Download_Analysis_Plot.command or Download_Analysis_Plot.bat
+   1. This is linked to the command file Download_Analysis_Plot.command
    2. Downloads the data, analyzes it in MATLAB, and creates graphs of the total distance travelled and average velocity.
    3. This is the main button that I use.
 The rest are just if you want to do an isolated step of the process.

 When you click on one of these buttons, no noise or impression will be made.
-However, the Terminal or Command Prompt window will pop-up and you will be able to see the progress of the command you have selected.
+However, the Terminal window will pop-up and you will be able to see the progress of the command you have selected.

 For this GUI to work, you will also need the following two python modules in your Python_Code directory:
 1. [RunningWheel_StartupScript.py](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/macOS/Code/Python/RunningWheel_StartupScript.py)